ComNets-Bremen/OPS/README.md

   build.
 You can set this to false if you would like to use your own INET checkout

+- `INET_PATCH` - Boolean value.
+If set to `true`, missing modules will be added to inet automatically

 - `INET_PATH` - Path to where INET is located.
 Change this if you prefer using an own INET checkout

 - `INET_LIB` - Path to where the dynamic library of INET is located (.so or .dylib).

 - `INET_NED` - Path to where all the INET source files (i.e., NED files) are located.

+- `INET_VERSION` - The git tag for the INET version to be used

 - `OMNET_INI_FILE` - Path to your OMNeT++ simulation setup file.
 Change this according to the simulation you would like to run.